sapiens/blog/_posts/2016-3-2-ado-net-manual-mapping.md

 The results were pretty much what I've expect them to be:

-* manualy mapping to a POCO is between 80-100%+ faster then code generated
+* manualy mapping to a POCO is between 80-100%+ faster than code generated
 * manualy mapping to an anonymous object is similar to the POCO use case
 * manualy mapping to dynamic is ~50% **slower** than code generated.